Duke University Hospital Duke Raleigh Hospital Duke Regional Hospital

 • Community-acquired pneumonia (CAP) symptom onset occurs prior to or within the first 2 days of hospital admission.

-• Pathogens to consider include: Streptococcus pneumoniae, Haemophilus influenzae, Moraxella catarhallis and atypical pathogens (Legionella spp., Mycoplasma spp., Chlamydia pneumoniae).
+• Pathogens to consider include: Streptococcus pneumoniae, Haemophilus influenzae, Moraxella catarhallis, respiratory viruses, and atypical pathogens (Legionella spp., Mycoplasma spp., Chlamydia pneumoniae).
 Staphylococcus aureus comprises <2% of CAP, but is more prevalent during influenza season.

 • Respiratory and blood cultures are recommended for the following patients: severe CAP, those with a personal history of MRSA or Pseudomonas aeruginosa, or patients previously hospitalized and treated with IV antibiotics within the last 90 days.

-• Additional diagnostic tests are appropriate for patients with severe CAP and/or risk factors: S. pneumoniae urine antigen, Legionella urine antigen, Legionella respiratory culture, Influenza PCR, respiratory viral panel.
+• Additional diagnostic tests are appropriate for patients with severe CAP and/or risk factors: S. pneumoniae urine antigen, Legionella urine antigen, Legionella respiratory culture, respiratory viral panel.

 Treatment